ckaotik/ckaosMilitia/README.md

 Features
 --------
+General:
-- Shows all available danger counters, how many followers qualify and what their current state is
+- Shows all available threat counters, how many followers qualify and what their current state is
   - attaches to mission list, recruiter and report frames
   - shows return time for followers that are currently on missions
+- Replace ability icons with their countered threat
+  - applies to follower list and follower tooltips
+- Display a quick list of your garrison's buildings when hovering the garrison minimap icon

+Mission complete enhancements:
 - Allows to skip battle animations to get right to the juicy loot
+- Enables follower tooltips
+- Prints to chat when a follower learned new abilities

+Mission list enhancements:
 - Shows the amount of followers required for a mission
 - Shows the dangers to face in each mission
   - threats that cannot be countered with available followers are faded out
+- Shows the amount or quality-colored item level for mission rewards
+- Shows the amount of resources required to start a mission
+  - colored red when not sufficient
 - Shows the success chance for active missions
-- Shows the amount or quality-colored item level for mission rewards

-Several settings are available within the .lua file.
-Simply change values to `true` to enable or `false` to disable.
+Almost all features can be disabled in the ingame config panel.
+Please note: This panel is only available after you've opened any garrison frame!

 Screenshots
 -----------